Gunirs/getext/README.md

  * Forge

 # build
 To build a project, run the `gradlew build` command.
-The result will be in the build / libs folder.
+The result will be in the `build/libs` folder.
-If you are not going to edit the source code, you can simply load the module in .jar format.
+If you are not going to edit the source code, you can simply download the module in [.jar](https://github.com/jgunirs/getext/releases) format.

 # commands
  * GETPOSPLAYER(<&player>,[&posX],[&posY],[&posZ],[&distance],[&pitch],[&yaw]) - Get a player position.